usds/justice40-tool/data/data-pipeline/data_pipeline/comparison_tool/README.md

 When you run this, you'll get back three files:
 1. The filled-in parameter notebook that you can run live, with the date appended.
 This means if you run the script twice in one day, the notebook will get overriden, but if you run the script on two consecutive days, you will get two separate notebooks saved.
-2. A graph that shows the relative average of the specified `ADDITIONAL_DEMO_COLUMNS` and `DEMOGRAPHIC_COLUMNS` segmented by CEJST and the variable you include.
+2. A graph that shows the relative average of the specified `ADDITIONAL_DEMO_COLUMNS` and `DEMOGRAPHIC_COLUMNS` segmented by CEJST and the comparator you include.
 This gets overridden with every run.
 3. An excel file with many tabs that has summary statistics from the comparison of the two classifications (the cejst and the comparator).

 In more detail, the excel file contains the following tabs: